 I obtained my BSc and PhD from the Department of Biological Sciences at the University of Birmingham before embarking on postdoctoral research dissecting host-pathogen interactions in epithelial cells at the University of Birmingham (Cancer Sciences) and then at the University of Sheffield (Infection, Immunity and Cardiovascular Disease).
 I was appointed as Lecturer in Molecular and Cellular Biology at the University of Derby in 2017.

-I teach on modules across our Biosciences programmes including Human Biology, Chemistry of Life, Microbiology, Research Methods, Oncology and Immunology, Biomedical Professional Practice, Genetics, Molecular Biology, and Independent Study.
+I teach on and lead modules across our Biosciences programmes including Concepts of Health and Disease, Anatomy and Physiology, Chemistry of Life, Microbiology, Oncology and Immunology, Biomedical Professional Practice, Genetics, Molecular Biology, and Independent Study.
+I am also the Level 4 (first year) lead for our Biomedical Health and Human Biology programmes.

 My research interests are rooted in host-pathogen interactions and innate immunity.
 I utilise a basic science approach to probe the host response to pathogenic infection in order to identify and explore the potential of targeting specific interactions for their therapeutic potential in infectious disease.